cgreenhalgh/musiccodes/docs/fileformat.md

 Note that delay and tempo parameters both affect delays, and the lowest cost is taken.
 The delay parameters is expressed in an absolute +/- beat value and it can be used to represent the timing accuracy of beats.
 The tempo parameters are expressed as a fraction and can be used to represent the correspondence of tempo.
 The two measures differ mostly with respect to short delays: a delay parameter is likely to allow /no/ delay as an alternative while a tempo parameter will not.

+`filterParameters` is object with properties:
+- `streamGap` (float, seconds, default 2.0), maximum gap between note onsets that are considered part of the same note stream by the default stream classifier
+- `frequencyRatio` (float, ratio, default infinite), maximum pitch/frequency ratio between a note and the first note of a stream group for the new note to be considered part of the same note stream by the default stream classifier.
+- `monophonic` (boolean, default false), force note stream to monophonic (use first/lowest note)
+- `monophonicGap` (float, seconds, default 0.1), minimum time gap between note onsets for both to be output in monophonic mode
+- `maxDuration` (float, seconds, default unlimited), maximum duration for a note (e.g. to deal with 'stuck' notes)
+- `minFrequency` (float, Hz, default 0), minimum frequency of note to include in group(s)
+- `maxFrequency` (float, Hz, default 20000), maximum frequency of note to include in group(s)
+- `minVelocity` (int, 0-127, default 0), minimum midi note velocity of note to include in group(s)
+- `maxVelocity` (int, 0-127, default 127), maximum note velocity of note to include in group(s)

+The same properties in the top-level `parameters` are used as default values.

 ## `marker`